 Do horses sleep standing up?

-It’s actually a common misconception to say that horses sleep while standing up, yes they do ‘deep’ doze while standing but they won’t sleep deeply or enter the REM phase of sleep.
+It’s actually a common misconception to say that horses sleep while standing up, yes they do ‘deep’ doze while standing but they won’t sleep deeply or enter the REM (REM (or Rapid Eye Movement) is a phase of sleep that’s important to physical and mental health both in humans and in animals) phase of sleep.
 When horses need to sleep deeply they will lie down.

 The reason that horses do stay standing while they doze though is because they’re prey animals.
 This means that if there’s a predator around then horse doesn’t need to waste precious time getting up, making their getaway much quicker and ultimately helping to save their life.